Crayon Shin-chan: The Legend Called Buri Buri 3 Minutes Charge: Plot

-However, eventually, even Hiroshi Nohara, who became ecstatic that he was protecting the world, began to devote himself to exterminating monsters and neglecting his daily life, and Shinnosuke took care of the sunflowers on behalf of his parents. become.
+Hiroshi & Misae, enthralled at the prospects of fulfilling their fantasies for three minutes, start spending more time in the other world over their real life & eventually develop symptoms of addiction (akin to video game addiction) and start neglecting their daily life, and Shinnosuke has to take care of the Himawari on behalf of his parents.
 One morning, the kindergarten teachers who came to pick up Shinnosuke as usual noticed that the Nohara family was strange and tried to hear from Shinnosuke who came to the kindergarten.
 At that time, there was news that a department store in Kasukabe had partially collapsed and Kazama's mother was involved and injured.
-At the same time, a dark cloud hangs over Tokyo Tower, and three minutes later, the cocoon of a monster that should be in the world appears.
+At the same time, a dark cloud hangs over Tokyo Tower, and three minutes later, the cocoon of a monster that should be in the other world appears.
 Shinnosuke hurried back to his house and saw Hiroshi and Misae injured there.
 A powerful monster that could not be defeated appeared within 3 minutes, and the aftermath of the battle caused damage to the present world.
 Immediately after that, a more powerful monster appears, and even Hiroshi Nohara throws a spoon if he can't help.

-Then, Shinnosuke stands up in order to "get Himawari to become a female college student and have her friends introduce her to her wonderfully."
+Then, Shinnosuke stands up in order to "get Himawari to become a college student and have her friends introduce her to him wonderfully."
+Shinnosuke sees a slime-like monster.
+As Shinnosuke was about to transform, he gets accompanied by Hiroshi, Misae, Himawari and Shiro.
+Hiroshi and Misae tries to defeat the monster in vain, Shinnosuke goes to defeat the monster.
+Shinnosuke and his family gets accompanied by Action Mask, Kantam Robo and Sketch of Buriburizaemon.
+They succeed in defeating the monster. thus neutralizing the space time and the entire Nohara family lead a normal life.